Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: Introduction

 Beyond resolving a specific inconsistency between ARPES and DFT$+U$ for NiPS$_3$, our results carry broader implications.
-They demonstrate that even in structurally simple and nominally insulating systems, ARPES can reveal many-body structure arising from locally entangled states that are invisible to conventional band theory, even when the Hubbard $U$ is taken into account on the mean-field level.
-This underscores the importance of describing ARPES results not merely by DFT band structures, but also using it as a sensitive probe of the full correlated spectral function -- particularly in low-dimensional materials where covalency and reduced screening can stabilise entangled many-body states.
-It is interesting to stress that, as for the well-known case of the cuprates~\cite{Wells1995, Kim1996, Kim2006, Ronning2005, Wang2015, Wrzosek2024, Bacq-Labreuil2025}, one must go beyond DFT+$U$ to explain ARPES results of NiPS$_3$.
-This contrasts, e.\,g. the case of Ca$_2$RuO$_4$ or Sr$_2$IrO$_4$, where despite several theoretical efforts~\cite{Paerschke2017, Klosinski2020, Revenda2025}, ARPES experiments appear to be well explained within the mean-field picture~\cite{Kim2008, Zhang2013, delaTorre2015, Sutter2017, Louat2019}.
+They demonstrate that even in structurally simple and nominally insulating systems, ARPES can show features of the many-body structure arising from locally entangled states that are invisible to conventional band theory, even when the Hubbard $U$ is taken into account on the mean-field level.
+This underscores the ability of ARPES to act as a sensitive probe for the fully correlated spectral function -- particularly in low-dimensional materials where covalency and reduced screening can stabilise entangled many-body states.
+This is similar to the well-known case of the cuprates~\cite{Wells1995, Kim1996, Kim2006, Ronning2005, Wang2015, Wrzosek2024, Bacq-Labreuil2025}, where one had to go beyond DFT+$U$ to explain ARPES results, but contrasts, e.\,g. to the case of Ca$_2$RuO$_4$ or Sr$_2$IrO$_4$, where despite several theoretical efforts~\cite{Paerschke2017, Klosinski2020, Revenda2025}, ARPES experiments appear to be well explained within the mean-field picture~\cite{Kim2008, Zhang2013, delaTorre2015, Sutter2017, Louat2019}.